zhangzhenxiong/foraxatestjava/readme.md

 - Fork this project
 - Enhance the code in any ways you can see, you are free!.
 Some possibilities:
-  - add tests
+  - Add tests
-  - change syntax
+	- Change syntax
-  - improve doc and comments
+	- Improve doc and comments
-  - fix any bug you might find
+	- Fix any bug you might find
-- Make a PR on the original repo (`https://github.com/alj-devops/java-challenge`) from github.com
+- Edit readme.md and add any comments.
+It can be about what you did, what you would have done if you had more time, etc.
-- if you think of some possible enhancement you could have made with more time, please describe it in the comment of your PR
+- Send us the link of your fork

 #### Restrictions
 - use java 8